 The College of Professional Studies encourages students to look for grants and funding to support their initiatives in innovation and entrepreneurship.
-Starting in 2017, The College of Professional Studies launch a few funding opportunities and over the next year will look to expand them.
+Starting in 2017, The College of Professional Studies launched a few funding opportunities and over the next year will look to expand them.

 Professor Sumitra Janorkar Shah Memorial Scholarship was established in 2017 in memory of Professor Sumitra Shah, a retired Associate Professor of the Division of Administration and Economics in the College of Professional Studies, to provide financial support to Women/Social Entrepreneurs interested in a research project involving either (1) small organizations (SMEs) that solve social issues, or (2) a woman entrepreneur in developing world who has made a positive social impact.